David-Guzman02/Web-Development-Bootcamp/Ejs-Challenge/README.md

-A simple website that allows you to add journal entries.
+A simple website that allows you to add journal entries using ejs.